jayheavner/lock-manager/README.md

 slot_offset_users - JSON array of users to handle the slot offsets.
 An example with 1 slot offset might be `[{"slot":0,"name":"Lock button"},{"slot":1,"name":"Family"}]`

 devices_for_home - array of entity_id to check for home/away.
-[TODO]
 Any device home is considered HOME.
 All devices aways is considered AWAY.

 notify_devices - JSON array of devices to send notifications to.
-[TODO]

 notify_on_lock - uses the notify device and sends a notification to that device when door is locked from the keypad.
-[TODO]

 notify_on_manual_lock - uses the notify device and sends a notification to that device when door is locked from the inside or with a key.
-[TODO]

 notify_on_unlock - uses the notify device and sends a notification to that device when door is unlocked from the keypad.
-[TODO]

 notify_on_manual_unlock - uses the notify device and sends a notification to that device when door is unlocked from the inside or with a key.
-[TODO]

 use_encryption - specifies whether or not to encrypt the codes in the db.
-[TODO]

 disable_all_codes_when_asleep - clears all codes, except slot codes, while sleeping.
-[TODO]

-use_clearcode - uses the lock.clear_usercode.
-This is **NOT** supported in Home Assistant without some work.
+use_clearcode - uses the lock.clear_usercode .This is **NOT** supported in Home Assistant without some work.
 If value is false then a random number will be used to overwrite codes.

 log_manual_lock - writes manual lock activities to log.
-[TODO]

 log_manual_unlock - writes manual lock activities to log.
-[TODO]

-log_user_created - writes user creation activities to log.

-log_user_updated - writes user update activities to log.

-log_user_deleted - writes user deletion activities to log.

-log_scheduled_activity - writes any action taking based on a scheduled activity.
-Includes one-time use codes.

-keep_log_days - number of days to keep log data.
+kkep_log_days - number of days to keep log data.
 Older data is removed.
 ```
+## Security
+Node-red UI is not secure by default.
+It can be secured in the settings **but** that means any requests to node-red are secured.
+I've got end-points setup for Oauth callbacks that I didn't want to secure.
+That leaves two options.

+1. Spin up another instance of node-red and secure the UI in that instance.
+2. Build some ghetto hack to secure the front end.

+I'm using the first option but I've included my *hack* which is a keypad that prevents usage until a code (defined in variables) is entered.
+The only problem with this is that it's server side which isn't terribly effective.
+There's a time-out (also defined in variables) that relocks the interface but anyone could access the interface during the period it's unlocked.
+I'm sure there's a better way of securing it.